-If you right click on a single unversioned file, and select the command TortoiseSVN $\rightarrow$ Add to Ignore List from the context menu, a submenu appears allowing you to select just that file, or all files with the same extension.
+If you right click on a single unversioned file, and select the command TortoiseSVN \rightarrow Add to Ignore List from the context menu, a submenu appears allowing you to select just that file, or all files with the same extension.
+Both submenus also have a (recursively) equivalent.
 If you select multiple files, there is no submenu and you can only add those specific files/folders.